prototype74/HyperUBot/GUIDES/SETUP_ArchBasedLinux.md

 - Installing the required pip packages
 - Generating a String Session using generate_session.py script
 - Create your secured configuration file
-- Creating an optional configuration file (config.env or config.py)
+- Creating an optional configuration file (config.env, config.ini or config.py)

 ### 2.2.1 Installing the pip packages